 Do you suffer with pain in your Shins?

 Shin pain is a common complaint in athletes, sport participants and active individuals.
-Historically the term ‘shin splints’ has been used to describe pain along the inside of the shin.
-However, there are many different injuries which come under the umbrella of ‘shin splints’ and it is important to make a more precise diagnosis if treatment is to be successful.
+Pain along the inside of the shin has been historically termed ‘shin splints’.
+However, there are many different injuries which come under the umbrella of ‘shin splints’.
+Accurate diagnosis is needed if treatment is to be successful.
 Shin pain should not be ignored and early and appropriate treatment will help to ensure a full and speedy recovery.

 The lower leg consists of two major bones, the tibia (shin bone) and the fibula.
-Many different structures originate from these bones, including muscles, ligaments and tendons, so there are a large number of possible causes of shin injury and pain.
+Many different structures originate from these bones, including muscles, ligaments and tendons.
+This means there are a large number of possible causes of shin injury and pain.

-The lower leg can be divided into three compartments, which are separated by a thin barrier known as fascia, as shown opposite.
+The lower leg can be divided into three compartments, which are separated by a thin barrier known as fascia, as shown below.
 Each of these compartments has its own nerve and blood supply.

 So what does shin pain / shin splints feel like?